redhat-cop/businessautomation-cop/extras/pam-vagrant/README.md

 - 4096MB of memory will be allocated to the VagrantBox.
 If you wish to increase this please modify accordingly [line 7](https://github.com/erouvas/businessautomation-cop/blob/e3e9e8dab24527df0711d49bd3baa310cdc00896/extras/pam-vagrant/Vagrantfile#L7) of the [Vagrantfile](https://github.com/erouvas/businessautomation-cop/blob/master/extras/pam-vagrant/Vagrantfile)

+- If you wish to use different ports than `8080` and `8081` to access RHPAM and Nexus respectively, modify accordingly the `host` value in [Vagrantfile](https://github.com/erouvas/businessautomation-cop/blob/master/extras/pam-vagrant/Vagrantfile) for lines [37](https://github.com/erouvas/businessautomation-cop/blob/85523f7b7b751df93d8340cfda94ba32d78aada7/extras/pam-vagrant/Vagrantfile#L37) and [38](https://github.com/erouvas/businessautomation-cop/blob/85523f7b7b751df93d8340cfda94ba32d78aada7/extras/pam-vagrant/Vagrantfile#L38)

+- To create the VagrantBox, use `vagrant up`.
+The same command can be used to start a box after it has been stopped.

+- To stop the VagrantBox, use `vagrant halt`

+- To destroy the VagrantBox, use `vagrant destroy`.
+If you destroy the box all data and projects will be deleted so make sure you have back them up to a safe location if you want to keep them.

+- The VagrantBox can be recreated any time by using the `vagrant up` command.

+- You can ssh into the VagrantBox by using `vagrant ssh`.
+Once inside you can use `sudo su -` and navigate to the `/opt/jboss/` directory to check RHPAM installation details

+- For more details about Vagrant, please refer to the official documentation at https://www.vagrantup.com/docs